Docs

 Access and billing

-API access and billing are managed through the dashboard.
-Use billing status to check whether an account is ready to make requests or needs billing action first.
+API access is managed through the Dashboard and enforced by the API.
+Use billing status to check whether an account has active API access, which plan is active, and whether billing action is required.

 • Use an API key to authenticate requests